sebw/blog-old.wains.be/index.md

 I'm a Red Hat Certified Architect (RHCA).
 [My certification ID is 110-643-822](https://www.redhat.com/rhtapps/services/verify/?certId=110-643-822).

 To learn more about our consulting services, check [https://www.redhat.com/en/services/consulting](https://www.redhat.com/en/services/consulting).

+## Disclaimers

+- Opinions expressed here represent my own and not those of my employer
+- This site doesn't use third party cookies
+- Search function requires Javascript
+- Comment function requires Javascript and store a cookie to work
+- Javascript and cookies can be disabled, the site won't break, only search and comment won't be available

 ## Talks